 PulteGroup is the largest U.S. homebuilder by revenue

-PulteGroup is a Michigan-based homebuilder that was created by the merger of Pulte Homes and Centex.
+PulteGroup (PHM) is a Michigan-based homebuilder that was created by the merger of Pulte Homes and Centex.
 Pulte Homes concentrated on move-up buyers, while Centex focused on entry-level buyers.
 PulteGroup also has the Del Webb brand, which focuses on active adults.
-PulteGroup is therefore more diversifed than most other builders.
-It’s also a mortgage originator, and it provided mortgages to two-thirds of its buyers.
+As a result, PulteGroup is more diversified than most other builders.
+It’s also a mortgage originator—it provided mortgages to two-thirds of its buyers.
 Geographically, Pulte is pretty well diversified and has exposure to every major market in the country.

 Pulte operates in 58 distinct markets throughout 28 states.
 As you can see from the previous map, the company has a large geographic footprint—much larger than most of the other builders.
 Pulte also has a finance operation that consists primarily of mortgage banking and title services.

 Pulte is a large diversified builder, but the company focuses on three distinct groups—the first-time homebuyer, the move-up buyer, and the active adult community.
 The move-up buyer has typically been ~40% of Pulte’s revenues, followed by the first-time buyer and then the active adult.
 Pulte noted on its call that the first-time homebuyer has still been missing from the market, so the company has focused more on the move-up buyer.
 This focus was evident in the big increase in average selling prices.